Lowest Forex Markup. Apply Now!!

 What is an EEFC Account?

 An EEFC (Exchange Earners' Foreign Currency) Account is a Current Account that doesn't earn interest.
-It's managed by an Authorized Dealer Category - I Bank, such as ICICI Bank.
-This account is designed for foreign exchange earners, like exporters.
+It's managed by an Authorized Dealer Category - I Bank, such as ICICI, HDFC Bank, Axis Bank, etc. This account is designed for foreign exchange earners, like exporters.
 They can deposit their entire foreign earnings into this account, eliminating the need to convert foreign currency into Indian Rupees and vice versa.
 This helps in reducing transaction costs for account holders.

 What is the purpose of an EEFC account?